olofwalker/ting/README.md

 ### Commands

-	get ticket <id>                               - Display a ticket get ticket <todo | current | done> [-o]       - Display list of tickets, optionally print the content of the ticket. add ticket <title>                            - Adds a new ticket start ticket <id>                             - Starts ticket progress by moving it from 'todo' to 'current' edit ticket <id>                              - Edit a ticket using the pre-configured editor. complete ticket <id>                          - Completes a ticket by moving it from 'current' to 'done'
+	get ticket <id>                               - Display a ticket get tickets <todo | current | done> [-o]       - Display list of tickets, optionally print the content of the ticket. add ticket <title>                            - Adds a new ticket. start ticket <id>                             - Starts ticket progress by moving it from 'todo' to 'current' edit ticket <id>                              - Edit a ticket using the pre-configured editor. complete ticket <id>                          - Completes a ticket by moving it from 'current' to 'done'